 The grade "I" may not be assigned in any course for a student who is currently on academic probation (see Sec.
 5.22.2.2.).
-If a student on academic probation is assigned the grade of "I," the registrar will automatically convert that grade to an "F" for purposes of being able to evaluate the academic standing of the student.
+The registrar should not accept Incomplete contracts for students currently on academic probation.
+Instead, the instructor should be advised to simply assign whatever grade is appropriate in light of the missing course work.
+If a student on academic probation is inadvertently assigned the grade of "I," the registrar will automatically convert that grade to an "F" for purposes of being able to evaluate the academic standing of the student.
 (Back to ToC)